-The ISG has started creating photospheres using Google technology to immerse viewers into iguana habitat.
+The ISG created photospheres using Google technology to immerse viewers into iguana habitat.
 A photosphere is a 360-degree image that users can rotate themselves.
 The effect is a sort of virtual reality, letting users get a complete view as if they were standing at a point within iguana habitat and looking all around them.

-Photospheres of the habitat of several species are now available – see our Google site
+Photospheres of the habitat of several species are now available – see our Google Maps page.

 Anegada, British Virgin Islands, Cyclura pinguis (Kelly Bradley)

 Dominican Republic, Cyclura cornuta and Cyclura ricordii (Stesha Pasachnik)

 Mona Island, Puerto Rico, Cyclura stejnegeri (Cielo Figuerola)

 Turks and Caicos Islands, Cyclura carinata (Glenn Gerber)